Copywriting is an art.

 Try them for yourself.

-1. Tug on their pain point
+1. Poke at their pain points

 Every customer wants to buy a product for one single reason…